 Plenty of historic landmarks attest to the City’s storied past.
 The most famous is the domed St. Paul’s Cathedral, built in the seventeenth century by Sir Christopher Wren after the Great Fire had destroyed the existing cathedral.
 Wren built many more churches in the City – fifty-one in total; the nearby St. Mary-le-Bow church (only those born within earshot of the church’s clock can be considered a true Cockney), the Gothic St. Mary Aldermary and the St. Margaret Pattens Church with its tall spire are just a small sample of the twenty-three surviving churches designed by Wren.

-Some buildings managed to survive the Great Fire of 1666, most notably the Guildhall, a beautiful early fifteenth-century edifice that was reconstructed in the seventeenth century in a neo-Gothic style.
+Some buildings managed to survive the Great Fire of 1666, most notably the Guildhall, a beautiful early fifteenth-century edifice that was reconstructed in the seventeenth century in a Neo-Gothic style.

 One of the few Victorian structures that survived to this day is the Leadenhall Market, a glass-covered shopping arcade.
 Nearby is the Royal Exchange building, a stately 19th century building.
 Once a center of commerce, it is now an upscale shopping center.
 Just north of the Royal Exchange is the equally imposing headquarters building of the Bank of England, which is also home to a museum dedicated to the bank’s three hundred year history.
 Opposite the bank stands the Mansion house – the official residence of the Mayor of the City of London – with a Palladian facade to match the neoclassical facades of the bank and exchange buildings.

 There are also some visible remains of the very early origins of the City of London.
 The longest surviving remnant of this era is the London Wall, originally built in the second century, but later expanded at around 200 AD.
-The four-and-a-half kilometers long (almost 3 miles) and up to four meters high (14ft) wall ran in a more or less semi circular shape from the site of the current Blackfriars station to the site of the Tower of London at Tower Hill.
+The four-and-a-half kilometers long (almost 3 miles) and up to four meters high (14ft) wall ran in a more or less semicircular shape from the site of the current Blackfriars Station to the site of the Tower of London at Tower Hill.
 It was still mostly intact until the seventeenth century, after which it was gradually demolished as the city expanded.
 Some sections of the wall can be seen along the route, including at Tower Hill – a statue of Trajan marks the site – and at the former site of the Museum of London, which was located at the site of a former bastion on the route of the Roman wall.
 Another visible remnant of the Roman era is the ruin of the Temple of Mithras, excavated in 1954.
 Several sculptures discovered at the site are now on display at the Museum of London, which has an extensive exhibition on London’s Roman past.
 In 2023 the museum moved to the Smithfield Markets, an old meat market not far from its original site at the Barbican.

 Other displays in the museum cover the history of London until today, with exhibitions that focus on the different periods in the history of London – Saxon, medieval, Tudor, Stuart and other – and on important events such as the devastating fire of 1666.
 To commemorate this ‘Great Fire’, a tall column – simply named ‘The Monument‘ – was erected in 1671 near the location of the start of the fire in Pudding Lane.
 A long staircase leads to a platform on top of the Monument, from where you have a great view over the City.

 The City isn’t all about history or historic buildings.
 There has been plenty of construction activity in the past couple of decades, and today many of London’s tallest office towers can be found here, including the National Westminster Tower (or Natwest Tower), London’s tallest skyscraper when it was built in 1980.

 A more recent, but equally remarkable tower in the City is 30 St. Mary Axe, commonly known as the «Gherkin».
 This modern glass tower with its unusual cigar-like shape was designed by Fosters and Partners.
-The 180 meter-tall tower, built in 2003, had a big impact on the City’s skyline.
+The 180-meter-tall tower, built in 2003, had a big impact on the City’s skyline.